gortonator/bsds-6650/assignments-2022/Assignment-1.md

 1. number of successful requests sent
 2. number of unsuccessful requests (should be 0)
-3. the total run time (wall time) for all phases to complete.
+3. the total run time (wall time) for all threads to complete.
 Calculate this by taking a timestamp before you start any threads and another after all threads are complete.
 4. the total throughput **in requests per second** (total number of requests/wall time)

 #### Validate results